the-gronkler/file-content-batch-copy/README.md

 Useful for working on a large codebase with ai chat assistance (copilot is really bad at writing good code, unlike chatGPT or Gemini).
 With this tool you will be able to send a file containing all the relevant parts of the codebase quickly and easily, without having to open a bunch of files and copy them one by one, or searching for all the files you want to send in countless subdirectories.

 **Usage:**
-Select a directory, right click to open context menu, and click on 'Combine Text Files' \(on windows 11 you might have to press 'Show More Options' first)
+Select a directory, right click to open context menu, and click on 'Combine Text Files' \(on windows 11 you might have to press 'Show More Options' first).
+The output will be in your clipboard and on your desktop, in a file named *[dirname]*_combined.txt

 **Setup:**
 1. Download CombineTextFiles.ps1 - this is the script, and place it in "C:\Scripts\" folder